andycroll/andycroll.com/_posts/2023/2023-02-27-consider-find_each-for-active-record-assocation-loops.md

 Don't use this to generate view code, either the `each` _or_ `find_each` version.
 Having an unlimited loop in view code when you don't know how many records you’ll have is a recipe for slow pages and poor user experience.
 Consider [using pagination](/ruby/do-not-use-all-without-pagination-or-limit) instead.

-On the other end of the scale the Rails guides suggest `find_each` is only for processing a large number of records that wouldn't fit in memory all at once.
-If you just need to loop over less than “a thousand” records the regular methods are recommended.
+The Rails guides suggest `find_each` is only needed for processing a large number of records that wouldn't fit in memory all at once.
+If you only need to loop over fewer than one thousand records the regular methods are fine/recommended.